A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Mental Rotation In the Literature

 \section{Mental Rotation In the Literature}

-Our modelling effort and experimental design both build upon the extensive literature on mental rotation.
-Here we briefly review the relevant literature and describe how it guided our modelling and experimental choices.
+Our modeling effort and experimental design both build upon the extensive literature on mental rotation.
+Here we briefly review the relevant literature and describe how it guided our modeling and experimental choices.